Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 - 5 x Retained Speed (%)
 - 5 x Score

-These four metrics (based on the 5 best results) could be used rank sessions, based on different aspects of jibing.
+These four metrics (based on the 5 best results) can be used to rank sessions, based on different aspects of jibing.

 The average jibe / tack speed for an entire session isn't particularly useful for windsurfing, perhaps not for winging either?